-- A. Submission Deadline: Proposals must be received at the Issuing Office no later than 4:30 p.m., Friday, March 2, 2001, in order to be considered for funding. - B. Directions for Submission: Proposals must use the format contained in the attached Application Package, in order to be considered responsive to this RFP: - The Issuing Office must receive eight copies of each proposal.
-One of the eight copies must bear the original signature of an individual, legally authorized to represent and bind the respondent to its provisions.
+- A. Submission Deadline: Proposals must be received at the Issuing Office no later than 4:30 p.m., Friday, June 15, 2001, in order to be considered for funding. - B. Directions for Submission: Proposals must use the format contained in the attached Application Package.
+In order to be considered responsive to this RFP: - The Issuing Office must receive eight copies of each proposal.
+One of the eight copies must bear the original signature of an individual legally authorized to represent and bind the respondent to its provisions.

-FAXED PROPOSALS WILL NOT BE ACCEPTED.
-It is the responsibility of the applicant to ensure proposal receipt by the Issuing Office within given periods.
+NOTE: FAXED AND E-MAIL PROPOSALS WILL NOT BE ACCEPTED.
+It is the responsibility of the applicant to ensure proposal receipt by the Issuing Office within given time frames.